Taunus Therme, Germany

 3

-The operator notes wheelchair access for the ground-floor bathing area and a lift for the two indoor pools there.
-One sauna cabin is listed as wheelchair-usable, while other doors can be narrow, and some upper-level pools require steps.
+The operator notes wheelchair access for the ground-floor pool zone and a lift for the two indoor pools on that level.
+One sauna cabin on the upper floor is listed as wheelchair-usable.
+Other sauna doors may be narrower, and some upper-level pools require steps.
+Plan your visit around the accessible ground-floor areas.

 4